-Human Ethics Review Board
+Human Research Ethics Board

 Animal Care Committee

-Submission Deadline: Continious Intake
+Submission Deadline: Continuous Intake

 Thompson Rivers University (TRU) regards the use of animals in research, teaching, testing and production as a privilege and not a right.
 All individuals involved in the use of animals for research, teaching, testing and production must care for their animals in compliance with the TRU Animal Care Committee (TRU-ACC) protocols, the Canadian Council for Animal Care (CCAC) Guidelines and in accordance with Sections 444-447 of the Criminal Code of Canada and Section 24 of the Prevention of Cruelty to Animals Act.